 How many credit cards should you have?
-That depends on you and your goals.
-We’ll talk more about that in a sec.
-But first, there’s really something you should know: You can manage your finances and build your credit with one single credit card.
+That’ll depend on your goals, but it’s possible to manage your finances and build your credit with one single card.

-- You’ll increase your credit limit, which can help your credit utilization ratio.
+- Adding a credit card to your wallet will increase your total credit limit, which can help your credit utilization ratio.
 This ratio is one of the most important factors in your credit score, accounting for as much as 30% of your overall score.
 It measures how much you’re borrowing on your credit cards as a percentage of your total available credit.

 - You can play the rewards card game, using the best rewards card for a particular purchase.
-Now, I’m not a rewards card player — I like my two rewards cards, and that’s enough for me.
-If you’re trying to figure out the best rewards card for your situation, use our credit card rewards calculator.
+Now, if you’re trying to figure out the best rewards card for your situation, then check out our credit card rewards calculator.
 You can enter your own unique spending habits to see which card will pay you the most in cashback rewards.
 And our guide to the best cashback rewards cards will show you how to maximize your credit card rewards.

 - Having a lot of credit cards makes life more complicated.
 For example, you might overlook payment due dates.
-Be sure to make a plan for staying on top of your payments.
-Making on-time payments is the biggest factor in your credit score!
+Be sure to make a plan for staying on top of those bills, because making on-time payments is the biggest factor in your credit score!
 A full 35% of your score is based on your payment history.

 For each of my four credit cards, I have the apps on my phone next to each other.
-One card is with my regular bank, and my three other cards are with two other banks.
-Every time I check the app of my regular bank, I check the other two banks as well to see if there’s a balance on any of my cards, and if there is I immediately pay the outstanding balance in full.
+Every time I check the app of my regular bank, I check the other bank apps as well to see if there’s a balance on any of my cards, and if there is I immediately pay the outstanding balance in full.
 I like this method, but another way to handle it is to set up automatic payments, so you know your minimum balance is always paid no matter what.
-(Be sure to look at the charges on your card, too, since this is the first place you may see potential fraudulent activity show up.)
-Just be sure that, if possible given your financial situation, you regularly pay off the complete outstanding balance before the due date.
+(If possible, be sure to pay off the complete outstanding balance before the due date.)

-investor.com Quick Tip: The best way to build credit with a credit card
+Did you know?
+Here’s the best way to build credit with a credit card:

-- The best practice when paying your monthly credit card bill is to pay off the entire balance every month.
+- When paying your monthly credit card bill pay off the entire balance every month.
 It’s a myth that you need to carry a balance to build your credit.
-To repeat: You don’t need to carry a balance to build credit.
 By paying off your balance in full, you avoid getting charged interest.
 That is a wonderful thing.